moneybutton/yours-core/docs/general/faq.md

 - Believe in what author is saying
 - Want to increase visibility of author's posts
 - Repost to your page - you get paid repost from you - profitable
+- Investment - can profit

 Aren't micropayments are psychologically expensive?
 ---------------------------------------------------

 - Payments will be $0.25 or greater to account for this
-- Smaller payments, if necessary, can be handle by paying a monthly fee
+- Smaller payments, if necessary, can be handled by paying a monthly fee

 What if someone posts content that isn't theirs, or illegal, or immoral?
 ------------------------------------------------------------------------